Q&A Guide for Non-Muslim Visitors during Ramadan

 Charity or Zakat – another of the Five Pillars of Islam – is considered very important during Eid celebrations, giving and thoughtfulness to those less fortunate.
 You may see a number of white tents popping up all over town even before Ramadan starts, these are for making donations to the needy – it can be a good way to get your children involved in Ramadan and understand the importance of giving.

 “The festival of the sacrifice” occurs approximately 70 days after the end of Ramadan.
 Arafat Day falls first, on the second day of Hajj, the annual pilgrimage to Mecca – the 9th Day of Dhu Al Hijja on the Hijri calendar.

 This is immediately followed by Eid al-Adha.
-Animals such as sheep or goats are sacrificed and tradition dictates a third is eaten by the family, a third given to relatives and friends and a third given to the needy.
+Animals such as sheep or goats are sacrificed and tradition dictates a third is eaten by the family, a third is given to relatives and friends and a third is given to the needy.

 This is another three to four-day public holiday though can be extended to a week also for Government departments and schools (always announced very last minute)